 Knowledge is power and those who have a better understanding of what impacts the odds of being involved in a pedestrian accident are therefore better prepared to protect themselves from serious injury as a result.

-If you or a loved one has been injured in a pedestrian accident and are unsure of your legal options, it may be beneficial to consult with an experienced injury attorney about your case.
+If you or a loved one has been injured in a pedestrian accident and are unsure of your legal options, it may be beneficial to consult with an experienced Seattle pedestrian accident attorney about your case.
 Davis Law Group, P.S., works on a contingency fee basis, meaning there is no obligation for simply discussing your case with our legal team.
 Let us help you get your life back on track and recover the fair level of compensation that you deserve.
 Call our office today at (206) 727-4000 or contact us online with the form on this page.